-The text description of the above chart is as follows: In 2021-22, Maricopa Unified School District's LCAP budgeted \$986,500 for planned actions to increase or improve services for high needs students.
-Maricopa Unified School District actually spent \$829,000 for actions to increase or improve services for high needs students in 2021-22.
+The text description of the above chart is as follows: In 2022-23, Maricopa Unified School District's LCAP budgeted \$1819344 for planned actions to increase or improve services for high needs students.
+Maricopa Unified School District actually spent \$1663700 for actions to increase or improve services for high needs students in 2022-23.

-The difference between the budgeted and actual expenditures of \$-157,500 had the following impact on Maricopa Unified School District's ability to increase or improve services for high needs students:
+The difference between the budgeted and actual expenditures of \$-155,644 had the following impact on Maricopa Unified School District's ability to increase or improve services for high needs students:

 The difference impacted the actions and services and the overall increased or improved services by not providing a complete program as originally planned.
-The District struggled with staffing, supply shortages, and an inability to provide the planned Professional Development primarily due to a continuing impact from the COVID pandemic.
+The District struggled with staffing and capacity to offer the total amount of expanded services that were originally planned.